KaleLjl/RL-IL-for-Surgical-Robot-Learning/memory-bank/activeContext.md

 This entire debugging journey has been a critical learning experience and has been documented in `systemPatterns.md`.

 ## 2. Next Immediate Actions
-With the BC training pipeline now functional, the project can move forward with its core ML objectives.

-1.  **Evaluate the Trained BC Agent**: The first step is to systematically evaluate the performance of the newly trained `bc_needle_reach.zip` model.
-This involves writing a dedicated evaluation script that loads the model, runs it in the `NeedleReach-v0` environment for multiple episodes, and records key performance metrics (e.g., success rate, distance to goal).
-2.  **Hyperparameter Tuning**: Based on the initial evaluation, we may need to tune the hyperparameters of the BC training process (e.g., learning rate, network architecture, number of epochs) to improve performance.
+The successful BC evaluation provides a strong baseline.
+The project will now proceed with the following core ML objectives:

-3.  **Reinforcement Learning (RL)**: Begin development of the RL training pipeline using Stable-Baselines3.
-The `train_rl.py` script can now be implemented to train an agent (e.g., using PPO or SAC) on the `NeedleReach-v0` task.
+1.  **Implement RL Training Pipeline**: This is the top priority.
+The `scripts/train_rl.py` file needs to be developed to train an agent from scratch using a suitable algorithm from Stable-Baselines3 (e.g., PPO or SAC) on the `NeedleReach-v0` environment.
-4.  **Compare BC vs. RL**: A key project goal is to compare the performance, sample efficiency, and robustness of agents trained with BC versus those trained with RL.
+2.  **Compare RL vs. BC Performance**: Once a satisfactory RL agent is trained, its performance (success rate, sample efficiency, final reward) will be benchmarked against the 94% success rate achieved by the BC agent.
+3.  **Hyperparameter Tuning**: Depending on the initial RL results, we may need to perform hyperparameter tuning for either or both the RL and BC models to maximize performance.

 ## 3. Key Learnings & Decisions
 -   **Environment Replication is Deceptive**: Replicating a PyBullet environment requires a meticulous, multi-layered approach.
 The process revealed several non-obvious pitfalls that are now documented in `systemPatterns.md` under "PyBullet Environment Configuration Patterns".
 This documentation is critical for efficiently configuring future tasks.